 How to sign-up for REPAYE

-If you’ve evaluated your income-driven repayment options and decide REPAYE is the right fit for you, talk to your loan servicer.
+If you’ve evaluated your income-driven repayment options and decided REPAYE is the right fit for you, talk to your loan servicer about your federal student loans and qualifying for this particular plan.

 Additionally, you’ll need to submit an application first before enrolling in the repayment plan.
 You can fill out the Income-Driven Repayment Plan Request Form.
 The process should take about 10 minutes.
 You’ll need to submit income information and information about your family size, and then choose the REPAYE option.